Abdul Rahman Ibrahima Sori: Enslavement

 In 1826, at the encouragement of local newspaperman, Andrew Marschalk, Abdul Rahman wrote a letter in Arabic to his family, and this letter was forwarded via United States Senator Thomas Reed to the U.S. Consulate in Morocco.
 The consul shared the letter with Sultan Abd' al Rahman II, who asked that U. S. President John Quincy Adams and Secretary of State Henry Clay intervene for the release of Abdul Rahman in exchange for the freeing of several Americans illegally held in his country.
-Following this intervention, in 1828 Thomas Foster agreed to the release Abdul Rahman without payment, transferring the man to Marschalk and his wife, who then manumitted him, with the stipulation that he be sent to Africa by the government.
+Following this intervention, in 1828 Thomas Foster agreed to the release of Abdul Rahman without payment, transferring the man to Marschalk and his wife, who then manumitted him, with the stipulation that he be sent to Africa by the government.
 Foster also allowed Marschalk to purchase and free Isabella at a discounted price of $200 raised from the citizens of Natchez.
 They traveled to Baltimore, where he met Clay.
-On May 15, he had an audience with President Adams, to whom he expressed his desire to see his five sons and eight grandchildren emancipated.
+On May 15, he was granted an audience with President Adams, to whom he expressed his desire to see his five sons and eight grandchildren emancipated.
 He wrote a letter to his children in Mississippi describing the meeting.